American Transmission Co. projects

 Real estate

-Can landowners use the property once the utility builds the transmission line?
+Can landowners use the property once the utility builds the power line?